farhadpa/stacksofwax/README.md

 2. Create a new database using your local phpMyAdmin and name it stacksofwax
 3. Make sure that the new database, that you created now, is selected.
 4. Select the import tab.
-5. Press choose file button and select the 40387376.sql file.
+5. Press choose file button and select the sql file.
 6. Press Go.
 The database should be populated with 9 tables.
 - ### API:
 7. Open the API folder in Visual studio code.